Beta feature in version 20220824

 Public Environment

-In case you don't yet have access to a Bloomreach Content environment, you can Log in to the Public Developer Environment.
+If you don't have access to a Bloomreach Content environment yet, you can use the Public Developer Environment.
 Follow the instructions to retrieve an authentication token and explore the APIs.

 Run in Postman

-Easily fork the Content Batch Export API collection and try the endpoints in Postman.
-The advantage is that in Postman we offer many examples of how the endpoints can be used.
+Import the Content Batch Export API collection and try the endpoints in Postman.
+The collection provides many examples of how the endpoints can be used.

-: the URL of your Bloomreach Content environmentx-auth-token
+• brxHost: the URL of your Bloomreach Content environment